jflamy/owlcms4/src/main/markdown/BUILDING.md

 - Clone this repository
 - Install Java 17
 - Install Maven
-  - You need to add lines to your the `.m2/settings.xml` file in your home directory.
-You can copy the file `.gitpod/settings.xml` if you don't have anything special in your own file, else make sure to merge the directives to unlock the owlcms repository.

-- In order to build the Windows installer, you need to run on Windows and [Innosetup](http://www.jrsoftware.org/isinfo.php) needs to be available.
-The portable version used in the build is found under the `installtools/main/assembly` directory, so normally there is no need to install it separately.
+- To build the Windows installer, you need to be on Windows and [Innosetup](http://www.jrsoftware.org/isinfo.php) needs to be available.
+The portable version used in the build is found under the `installtools/main/assembly` directory, so there is no need to actually install it.

 ### Building and testing